Hyperdynamic precordium

+In addition, hyperactive precordium indicates this physical finding with a pathologic cause which is noted by a clinician.

+This problem (hyperdynamic precorrdium) can be hypertrophy of the ventricles, tachycardia, or some other heart problem.

+Compared with forceful and hyperdynamic impulse finding, another abnormal finding is "forceful and sustained" impulse, which sustained through the systolic phase.
+The former means the ventricle is doing "volume" work, and the latter with "pressure" work (high pressure within left ventricle; some may transmit to the aorta, some may not).
+The latter can be seen in cases with left ventricle hypertrophy or outflow obstruction.
+Another possible cause of sustained impulse is heart failure with reduced ejection fraction.

 Hyperdynamic precordium can also be due to hyperthyroidism, and thus indicates an increased cardiac contractility, with systolic hypertension.
 It may also be due to aortic coarctation, and most other congenital heart malformations.

 Palpation of the chest wall can be done to assess volume changes within the heart.
 A hyperdynamic precordium reflects a large volume change.